 In the statistics computed by PCS on the fast delivered winds the Land contamination has been removed by using a refined Land/Sea mask.
 Also the ice contamination has been removed with a simple geographical filter.
 With these new setting the PCS statistics are very similar to the ones reported by ECMWF.

-The wind speed bias (UWI vs 18 or 24 hour forecast) is roughly 0.5 m/s and the speed bias standard deviation is around 2 m/s.
+For cycle 93 the wind speed bias (UWI vs 18 or 24 hour forecast) is roughly 0.5 m/s and the speed bias standard deviation is around 1.5 m/s.
+The fluctuation of the statistics is mainly due to the small amount of data available for each day.